-Due to its importance to test fundamental theory of gravity~\cite{DED1920,Will2015}, such as measuring the mass of galaxies and clusters~\cite{Hoekstra2013,Brouwer2018,Bellagamba2019}, detecting dark matter and dark energy~\cite{Vanderveld2012,cao2012,zhanghe2017,Huterer2018,SC2019,Andrade2019}, and so on, here we will mainly study the gravitational lensing for Kerr BH surrounded by a cloud of strings.
+The gravitational lensing is one of the most powerful tools in astrophysics and cosmology, and due to its importance in testing fundamental theory of gravity~\cite{DED1920,Will2015}, measuring the mass of galaxies and clusters~\cite{Hoekstra2013,Brouwer2018,Bellagamba2019}, detecting dark matter and dark energy~\cite{Vanderveld2012,cao2012,zhanghe2017,Huterer2018,SC2019,Andrade2019}, and so on, in the present work, we will mainly investigate gravitational lensing for the Kerr BH surrounded by a cloud of strings.